andrewchambers/janet-jcjit/README.md

 A jit C compiler for janet, built using libtcc.

 Functions are compiled directly in memory, they are never written to disk.
+In fact, jitted functions can be garbage collected.

 The janet header is embedded in the binary, so janet headers should not be needed.